 On the Second Day, God’s Authority Arranges the Waters, and Makes the Firmament, and a Space for the Most Basic Human Survival Appears

-Let us read the second passage of: “And God said, Let there be a firmament in the middle of the waters, and let it divide the waters from the waters.
+Let us read the second passage of the Bible: “And God said, Let there be a firmament in the middle of the waters, and let it divide the waters from the waters.
 And God made the firmament, and divided the waters which were under the firmament from the waters which were above the firmament: and it was so” (Gen 1:6-7).
 What changes occurred after God said “Let there be a firmament in the middle of the waters, and let it divide the waters from the waters”?
 In the Scriptures it says: “And God made the firmament, and divided the waters which were under the firmament from the waters which were above the firmament.”
 What was the result after God had spoken and done this?
 The answer lies in the last part of the passage: “and it was so.”